kmorris896/rapture-discord-server-documentation/docs/public-channels/initiation.md

 **Name:** Discord Username (or IRL name/nickname/etc if you prefer) **Age:** 84 (feel free to use 20+, "late 30s", etc. but try to be reasonable) **Gender:** Male (How YOU identify)
 **Location:** Eastern Time (GMT-5) (Timezone, region, geographic area.
 Try to be specific, without being broad.
-For example "California" is okay while "Northern Hemisphere" is not.
+For example "California" is okay while "Northern Hemisphere" is not.)
 **Orientation:** Straight (Who are you attracted to?)
-**Role:** Dom, Sub, Switch, etc.  (What is your BDSM role?  if you don't know, say "Exploring") **Relationship Status:** Open/Poly
-**DM Status:** Open/Closed/Ask (or some combination) **Kinks:** MUST LIST AT LEAST 3!!
+**Role:** Dom, Sub, Switch, etc.  (What is your BDSM role?  if you don't know, say "Exploring") **Relationship Status:** Open/Poly (Self-explanitory but you may say "Rather not say") **DM Status:** Open/Closed/Ask (or some combination) **Kinks:** MUST LIST AT LEAST 3!!
 Even if you're exploring, type something you think you're interested in.
 **Limits:** MUST LIST AT LEAST 3!!
 Even if you're exploring, type something you think you don't want.